pencer-io/pencer-io.github.io/_posts/2020-07-04-ctf-htb-bastard.md

 [+] Scan finished (0:46:17.029916 elapsed)
 ```

-From above the default file in Drupal is CHANGELOG.txt, having a look we see: Drupal 7.54, 2017-02-01
+## Gaining Access

-Google that for exploit and [find this.](https://www.ambionics.io/blog/drupal-services-module-rce) Looks complicated, so see if there is anything in Exploit-DB:
+From above, the default file in Drupal is CHANGELOG.txt, having a look we see: Drupal 7.54, 2017-02-01.
+I Google that for exploit and [find this.](https://www.ambionics.io/blog/drupal-services-module-rce) Looks complicated, so see if there is anything in Exploit-DB:

 ```text
 root@kali:~/htb/bastard# searchsploit drupal